Thomas Park, PhD

 About

-In many cases, progress in understanding sensory behavior and neural processing has been aided by the analysis of model systems.
-Echolocating bats are considered to be hearing specialists.
-They rely on hearing the echoes from their own calls to navigate though their environment, and to identify and localize the flying insects that they prey upon.
+In contrast to the naked mole-rat, the echolocating bat, serves as a model for hearing specialists.
+They rely on hearing the echoes from their own calls to navigate through their environment and to identify and localize the flying insects that they prey upon.
 In my lab, we study the behavior and neural information processing associated with sound localization.

 Selected Publications